-For details about the Theme Editor components, please view the Canvas Theme Editor Components PDF.
+For details about the Theme Editor components, including components that display on Canvas apps, please view the Canvas Theme Editor Components PDF.
 For help with image templates, view the Canvas Theme Editor Image Templates PDF.
 Logos, images, and watermarks are not visible for users who enable the High Contrast Styles feature option in user settings.

 - The Theme Editor is not available for two-week trial or Free-For-Teacher accounts.